openstack/ironic-specs/specs/kilo/new-ironic-state-machine.rst

 RESCUE
-  RESCUE exists to allow Ironic to be aware of a node that would be otherwise running a workload, but that is is booted into a different operating environment for maintenance or troubleshooting reasons.
+  RESCUE exists to allow Ironic to be aware of a node that would be otherwise running a workload, but that is booted into a different operating environment for maintenance or troubleshooting reasons.
   From RESCUE, nodes can transition to: